mr-wellick/stock-market/README.md

 # Reminders
 + Format FinancialsChart & Histogram axes
-+ HTML: StockSelector takes in an array of length n and renders a form with radio buttons .
-    + StockSelector let's you delete any of the items in the form by selecting its corresponding delete node (length of n - 1)
-    + However, If the 0th position in the form isn't selected and you delete a node, the component re-renders successfully but doesn't "defaultCheck" our new 0th position.
 + Figure out how to add multiple lines to a FinancialsChart.
 + Rework UI
 + Start bundle splitting.